-In the Colorado Rocky Mountains and the Roosevelt Forest, you and your pooch can go on a 12-mile out and back adventure along the Coney Creek Trail to Coney Lake.
+In the Colorado Rocky Mountains and the Roosevelt Forest, you and your pooch can go on an out and back adventure along the Coney Creek Trail to Coney Lake.
 The trail starts at the west end of the Coney Flats Trailhead about three and a half miles west of Beaver Reservoir on Coney Flats Road (Forest Road 507).
 There is a small parking lot where parking is free, but you should get there early if you come on the weekend because the lot fills up fast.

 This furrific trail is dog furiendly and heavily traveled, so you will likely see some others along your travels.
 There's no toilets on the trail, so you need to practice the “leave no trace” principles.
 You can get water from Beaver Creek, but only if you treat it first, so it may be best to bring your own.
 Also, there are no doggy bag dispensers, so please bring your own baggies and be sure to carry them until you reach a designated trash receptacle.